Marsden welcomes the cuckoo back to rural West Yorkshire with traditional English dancing, music and sunshine at the Marsden Cuckoo Festival in April.

-The cuckoo is a herald of spring and is celebrated in an ancient festival at Marsden – a village set within the steep-sided Pennine Valley within the National Trust’s 5500 acre Marsden Moor Estate.
-There’s a colourful procession, a craft fair, a maypole and morris dancing, street entertainment, duck races, storytelling and lots more free events.
+The cuckoo is a herald of spring and is celebrated in an ancient festival at Marsden – a village set within the steep-sided Pennine Valley within the National Trust’s stunning Marsden Moor Estate.
+There’s plenty to see, including: a colourful procession; a craft fair; a maypole and morris dancing; a mixture of street entertainment; duck races; storytelling and lots more!

 VisitEngland would like to invite you to take part in a short survey about our website.

 It should take no more than a couple of minutes.